probcomp/Venturecxx/doc/design-for-venture-tutorial.md

     counts and the parameters of the prior as the representation of the local posterior on that variable, and perform computational operations with respect to it directly
-    - logDensityOfCounts can be reused to absorbing changes to prior parameters (without traversing all the applications)
+    - logDensityOfData can be reused to absorbing changes to prior parameters (without traversing all the applications)
     - the counts can be used to sample from the predictive distribution directly